aethosio/aethos-build-dist/README.md

 mount /dev/sdb1 /var/lib/lxc
 ```

-We'll create a container with Ubuntu Xenial 64 bit OS installed.
+We'll create a container with Ubuntu Bionic Beaver 64 bit OS installed.
 The `-n build` names the container "build"; it's important that you use this container name because other scripts will use this (specifically the lxc-aethos LXC template)

 ```
 root@ubuntu:~#
-lxc-create -B btrfs -t download -n build -- -d ubuntu -r xenial -a amd64
+lxc-create -B btrfs -t download -n build -- -d ubuntu -r bionic -a amd64
 ```

+You might also have to add `--keyserver hkp://p80.pool.sks-keyservers.net:80` if the keyserver is blocked by your firewall.

 Alternatively, if you're doing this on an NVidia TK1, use this command for the appropriate architecture.

 ```
 root@ubuntu:~#
-lxc-create -B btrfs -t download -n build -- -d ubuntu -r xenial -a armhf
+lxc-create -B btrfs -t download -n build -- -d ubuntu -r bionic -a armhf
 ```

 You can verify that the brtfs file system was used.